 Janus of Cyprus was a King of Cyprus and the titular King of Armenian Cilicia and Jerusalem.
 He was born in captivity in Genoa.

-He is my 14 x great-grandfather.
+He is one of my maternal 14 x great-grandfathers.

 Janus was born in the prison called ‘La Mal Paga’ in Genoa, Italy sometime in 1374 or 13751.
 He was the son of James I of Cyprus and Helvis of Brunswick-Grubenhagen1 2.